 Memorial Details Speak to the Kids

 My son Andrew was 10 years old when we went to the beaches of Normandy, touched by the rows of white crosses and the landing craft exhibitions.
 I’d recommend the Bedford experience to him now, decades later.

 The Memorial is in Bedford for a reason; 19 young men from this small community died that June 6, 1944 day, among the first off the landing craft.
 Muse kindly about the Bedford boys.

 They make thinking about the armed forces personal.
 Being in the hometown of young men who landed on Omaha Beach and died in the D-Day invasion gives life to history.
 And meaning.

 Veterans and scholars pay attention to the Bedford Boys’ details — Company A and the National Guard 116th Infantry Regiment.

 I gained my best understanding ever of the planning and preparation of D-Day because the Memorial provides big visual experiences starting in a Classical Revival style garden.

 Supreme Commander Dwight D. Eisenhower is a larger-than-life statue, standing under a mosaic of a map of the operations.
 Beautiful and instructive.

-Lush gardens offer places to reflect, and share.
+Lush gardens at the D-Day Memorial in Bedford VA offer places to reflect, and share.
+Think English garden.

 Portrait busts of Eisenhower’s team line the walkway to the garden whose flowers represent the Allied Expeditionary Force’s shoulder patch.